Ravjot03/Visualizing-Time-Series-Data-in-Python/Chapter-3/README.md

 ---
 ## Data Info :
 This time series dataset contains the CO2 measurements at the Mauna Loa Observatory, Hawaii between the years of 1958 and 2001. [(data)](https://github.com/Ravjot03/Visualizing-Time-Series-Data-in-Python/blob/main/Chapter-3/ch2_co2_levels.csv)

+---
+## Theoretical Concepts:

+### Q-1.
+Autocorrelation

+- Autocorrelation is a measure of the correlation between the time series and a delayed copy of itself.

+- For example, an autocorrelation of order 3 returns the correlation between a time series at points t_1, t_2, t_3, and its own values lagged by 3 time points, i.e. t_4, t_5, t_6.

+- Autocorrelation is used to find repeating patterns or periodic signals in time series data.

+- The principle of autocorrelation can be applied to any signal, and not just time series.
+Therefore, it is common to encounter the same principle in other fields, where it is also sometimes referred to as autocovariance.